Jack12816/greppy/docs/guide/40_scaffolding.md

 just to press enter in case you don't want to change the value.
 Further you can use auto-completion on selections with predefined values.
 Just press the tab key.

+## Generation of application modules

+The generation of a new application module is an essential task while developing a new software product.
+You should encapsulate your code into modules where the code which lies in it is dedicated to the module.
+With this principle you can reuse the module with another application.

+The only question to answer to the generator is the name of the new module.

 ## Generation of application contexts

 The generation of an application context will result in an Javascript file